maucejo/slydekit/docs/navigation/outline.typ

 #argument-callout("display-subsection", [boolean], default: [false])[
 Whether to display subsections in the progressive outline.
 The default value is `false`.
 If set to `true`, the progressive outline will display subsections as well.]

-#argument-callout("display-appendix", [string], default: ["auto"])[
+#argument-callout("display-appendix", [auto | boolean], default: [auto])[
 Whether to display the appendix in the progressive outline.
-The default value is `"auto"`, which means that the appendix outline will be displayed on a dedicated slide.
+The default value is `auto`, which means that the appendix outline will be displayed on a dedicated slide.
 If set to `true`, the appendix will always be displayed in the main outline.
 If set to `false`, the appendix will never be displayed.]

 #argument-callout("slide-level", [number], default: [2])[
 The heading level that defines the slides.
 The `toc` function displays the sections headings at `slide-level - 1`.]